Canada: Mass grave of Indigenous children discovered | DW | 29.05.2021

 Ground-penetrating radar devices were used during the search and researchers think a wider search may well turn up more bodies.

-A sign tells how Kamloops pupils for forbidden from seeing their families, or practising their languages or traditions
+A sign tells how Kamloops pupils were forbidden from seeing their families, practicing their languages or traditions

-Kamloops was one of more than 100 boarding schools ran by the Canadian government and religious institutions from 1840 to 1996.
+Kamloops was one of more than 100 boarding schools run by the Canadian government and religious institutions from 1840 to 1996.

 Their purpose was to "kill the Indian in the child" and assimilate Aboriginal and First Nations children into the dominant European colonialist culture.